Sentdex/GANTheftAuto/readme.md

 Changes include bigger and non-square-shaped models - 160x96 and 80x48, new environments including GTA V, ability to choose GPU ids for training, inference script which was missing, and number of improvements and fixes.

+This fork is updated for and tested with Torch 1.8.

 ## Environment Setup
 - Clone the repository
 ```